Iteranya/anita-cms/PLEASE_README.md

 - ~~Remove AI Integration~~ Done!
 Aina is an IDE now~
 - Implement Milkdown / Crepe to Asta
 - Better test coverage
-- More graceful Form Seeding (currently don't exist, actually, only page, roles and config for now)
+- More graceful Collection Seeding (currently don't exist, actually, only page, roles and config for now)
 - Category and Labels are the same (should be separated)
 - Sandbox Aina properly (Dummy Browser, Dummy Database, Dummy Dynamic API...
 Goddammit, I'll add disclaimers for now)
 - Fediverse/ActivityPub Implementation (I really, really want this but god this is HARD)